 Many companies offer very impressive offers but, what they really want is to charge you a lot of money…. in the future.

-Yes, at the beginning and taking advantage of your needs and your probably tight budget, their offers sound quite good.
+Yes, at the beginning and taking advantage for your need and your probably tight budget, their offers sounds quite good.

-However, after the first year you will realize that they will start charging many things (things you need) that were free the first year.
-And also you will realize that changing companies is not easy.
-At the end you are trapped with them and paying fortunes.
+But after the first year you will realize that they will start charging many things (things you need) that were free the first year.
+And also you will realize that change companies are not easy.
+At the end you are trap with them and paying fortunes.

-Before you decide the company you want to work with it is better to understand the things you will need in order to have your website up and running.
+Before to decide the company you want to work with is better to understand the things you will need in order to have your website up and running.

-Basically, you need a domain (the name), a host (the place/computer where your website will be running) and the design/development of your website (how your website will look and work).
+Basically, you need a domain (the name), a host (the place/computer where your website will be running) and the design/develop of your website (how your website will look and work).

 The domain is the “name of your website”.
 It is the word your visitors need to type in the browser in order to reach your company on internet.